ali-baneshi/phca-v3/README.md

-# PHCA v3.0 — Predictive Hierarchical Cognitive Architecture
+PHCA v3.0 — Predictive Hierarchical Cognitive Architecture

-PHCA is an experimental research prototype for resource-bounded cognitive architectures.
-It investigates how predictive processing, hierarchical memory, intrinsic motivation, and resource-aware control can be integrated into a formally specified, reproducible architecture for continual learning and autonomous decision-making.
+PHCA is an experimental research prototype for studying resource-bounded cognitive architectures.

-The architecture is organised as a deterministic cognitive cycle in which perception, prediction, memory, planning, adaptation, and action are executed under explicit computational constraints.
-Every cycle is supervised by the Resource-Bounded Turing Supervisor (RBTA), which enforces time, memory, energy, and entropy budgets while preserving architectural invariants.
+Rather than treating intelligence as a single learning algorithm, PHCA models cognition as a structured pipeline of specialised modules operating under explicit computational constraints.
+Every cognitive cycle transforms sensory observations into goal-directed behaviour through prediction, hierarchical memory, intrinsic motivation, adaptive learning, and resource-aware control, while a Resource-Bounded Turing Supervisor (RBTA) enforces strict limits on computation, memory, energy, and entropy.

-Rather than optimising for a single benchmark, PHCA is designed as a research platform for studying bounded intelligence under controlled experimental conditions.
-The project emphasises reproducibility, formal architectural assumptions, causal evaluation, ablation studies, scaling experiments, out-of-distribution testing, and long-horizon validation.
+The architecture is designed as a reproducible research platform for investigating continual learning, autonomous behaviour, predictive processing, and bounded decision-making.
+Instead of optimising for benchmark performance alone, PHCA emphasises explicit architectural assumptions, measurable invariants, controlled experiments, and scientific reproducibility.

-PHCA currently supports discrete GridWorld environments together with continuous-control environments, enabling the same architectural principles to be evaluated across different task domains.
-The repository includes the complete implementation, reproducible experimental pipelines, scientific validation suite, and documentation describing the architectural assumptions, design rationale, and empirical results.
+The current implementation includes discrete GridWorld environments together with continuous MuJoCo tasks, comprehensive benchmarking, ablation studies, causal evaluation, out-of-distribution experiments, observability tools, and automated validation pipelines.

+PHCA should be viewed as an experimental cognitive architecture—not as a production AI system or a state-of-the-art reinforcement learning framework.
+Its primary goal is to provide a transparent platform for exploring architectural principles underlying autonomous intelligent systems.

 ---